donatj/imgdedup/README.md

 - quality
 - aspect ratio

-Compare images in your prefered difftool
+Flags to compare images in your prefered difftool

 ## Download